Via ferrata Le P'tchi

 The guide's opinion

-A beautiful via ferrata, with the advantage of being just above Chambéry.
-Best done in the morning in summer, to avoid baking on the wall!
+A very beautiful via ferrata, a bit physical and airy, with the advantage of being located just above Chambéry.
+Do it in the morning in summer, so as not to bake on the wall!

 Meeting point